vmware/vic/doc/user_doc/vic_installation/ts_docker_api_check_error.md

 # VCH Deployment Fails with Docker API Endpoint Check Failed Error #
-When you use `vic-machine create` to deploy a virtual container host (VCH), deployment fails because vic-machine cannot contact the Docker API endpoint.
+When you use `vic-machine create` to deploy a virtual container host (VCH), deployment fails because `vic-machine` cannot contact the Docker API endpoint.

 ## Problem ##

-Deployment fails with Docker API endpoint check failed:
+Deployment fails with  with the error:

 <pre>
 Docker API endpoint check failed: